rochelleterman/R-hacker-within/r-hacker-within.md

 ##  NA's   :383      NA's   :174
 ```

 Sometimes we need to do some basic checking for the number of observations or types of observations in our dataset.
-To do this quickly and easily, table() is our friend.
-Let's look at our observations by year and region.
+To do this quickly and easily, `table()` is our friend.

+Let's look the number of observations by year and region.

 ```r